Sport, Level 2

 Each year our Outdoor Leadership students complete a 48 hour bush craft survival assessment and an expedition that has seen them travel the width of the country on bikes they built themselves.

-4 GCSE's at grade 3 or above, including English or Maths.
+4 GCSE's at grade 3 or above, including English Language and Maths.

 Assessment takes a variety of forms including; Written assignments, external and internal assessments, practical assessments and observations, group and individual presentations and peer group assessments.